Meet the team

 Nicole brings over 15 years communications and marketing, corporate social responsibility, stakeholder engagement, & business development experience in both the commercial and not-for-profit sectors.
 With eight years’ experience in various capacities with United Way – an organisation which aims to mobilise local communities to deliver lasting change and improve lives – the concept of Impact100 resonated strongly.
 Nicole is personally committed to building her understanding of the issues that are affecting the Sydney community and making a difference through a collective focused approach, which supports grassroots local charities and delivers greater impact.

 Kris is a passionate and entrepreneurial professional, building commercial and nonprofit ventures for more than 20 years.
 His experience spans large multinational organisations through start ups across three continents.
-Kris is the founder and director of The Not-For-Profit Foundation, the publisher of The Australian Charity Storybook; a collection of the real life stories of those whose lives have been profoundly effected by Australian charitable organisations.
+Kris is the founder and director of The Not-For-Profit Foundation, the publisher of The Australian Charity Storybook; a collection of the real life stories of those whose lives have been profoundly affected by Australian charitable organisations.